pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 for domain-driven design.

-Although the basic event sourcing patterns are quite simple and can be reproduced in code for each project, the persistence mechanism for event-sourced domain-driven design appears as a conceptually cohesive mechanism, and so can be "partitioned into a separate lightweight framework".
+Although the basic event sourcing patterns are quite simple and can be reproduced in code for each project, event sourcing as a persistence mechanism for domain-driven design appears as a conceptually cohesive mechanism, and so can be partitioned into a separate lightweight framework.

 Quoting from Eric Evans' book `Domain-Driven Design
 <https://en.wikipedia.org/wiki/Domain-driven_design>`__: